tstoyanov/bendlab_ros/sketch/README.md

-i2c_scanner.ino, scanner the address of connected devices standalone_demo.ino, , demo for connect one sensor and communicating through serial port multiple_dev_demo, demo for connect multiple(two) sensors and communicating through serial port multiple_dev_ros, demo for connect multiple(two) sensors and communicating through ROS topic
+i2c_scanner.ino, scanner the address of connected devices standalone_demo.ino, , demo for connect one sensor and communicating through serial port, multiple_dev_polling_demo, demo for connect multiple(four) sensors and communicating through serial port, using polling mode of the sensors multiple_dev_polling_ros, demo for connect multiple(four) sensors and communicating through ROS topic

+for multiple device connection, polling mode should be used instead of the interrupt mode.

+examples, check the library: https://github.com/sparkfun/SparkFun_Displacement_Sensor_Arduino_Library